 I discovered there is a major difference in my paintings when going through a difficult time as compared to when I am feeling content and relaxed.

 A few months ago, I was feeling stressed and sad about a few things in my personal life.
 I was also obsessing about the chaos and many issues going on in the world today.
-The different news sources share daily crimes and problems in many cities.
+The different news sources share daily problems in many cities and countries.
 All of that resulted in a painting I called Chaos in the City.

 Of course, all of this continues to happen, but I am more at peace in my life – most of the time – and am painting some colorful and soft landscapes and soulful ladies.
 Though I love creating abstract art, my colors are often soft and gentle as compared to some of my earlier work.